-In both hardware and hybrid decryption environments, all HSMs used in the solution must be approved to either FIPS140-2 Level 3 or higher, or to PTS HSM.
+In both hardware and hybrid decryption environments, all HSMs used in the solution must be approved to either FIPS140-2 (or 140-3) Level 3 or higher, or to PTS HSM.
+Refer to the P2PE Standard for further information.

 Article Number 1248